-June 26 Picnic Members-only picnic at Denver Park
+June 25 – Members-only picnic at Brubaker Park pavillion, Fivepointville

-The tour books are still available to purchase online (below), at the Historical Society during normal business hours, and at the following locations throughout Lancaster County:
+The tour books are still available to purchase online (click the picture below), at the Historical Society during normal business hours, and at the following locations throughout Lancaster County:

 Closed January and February.